unbxd/search-JS-library/docs/configurations/VariantsConfig.md

 Number
 {: .label }

+Required
+{: .label-red}

-Indicates the number of variants to be shown
+Count refers to the number of variants that needs to be shown for a product.

 ### Default Value
 {: .no_toc }